08 Nov Wet Warblers | Nov 2016

 Welcome to Wet Warblers | Nov 2016

 Everyone has seen dry warblers. [ After you’ve seen a few, what could be more boring? ]

 So today we celebrate wet warblers.

 Notice (in the above photo) that it’s possible to see the orange crown on the Orange-crowned Warbler when the bird is wet.
 This bird will also show its crown when it’s excited.
-And then maybe the bird finds having its photo taken while bathing to be exciting.
+And maybe the bird finds having its photo taken while bathing to be especially exciting.

 This Townsend’s Warbler is more damp than wet.